-If you’ve long harboured the desire to open a restaurant and you know that absolutely nothing will stop your ambition, you’ve probably got one fairly big question in your mind.
+If you’ve long harbored the desire to open a restaurant, and you know that absolutely nothing will stop your ambition, you’ve probably got one fairly big question in your mind.

 How much does it cost to open a restaurant?

 It’s a question every entrepreneur and business owner asks themselves during those formative years.
 But when it comes to restaurants, the sheer number of costs involved is rather daunting.